Felicia7byte/pick-pack/README.md

 Python, FastAPI, Uvicorn

 ## Features
-Product Search
+- Product Search

-  Searches products from the CSV dataset.
+  - Searches products from the CSV dataset.
-  Supports multiple keywords.
+  - Supports multiple keywords.
-  Searches across product code, description, size, unit, equivalence, and quantity.
+  - Searches across product code, description, size, unit, equivalence, and quantity.
-Similar Product Search
+- Similar Product Search

-  Finds products based on the main product keyword.
+  - Finds products based on the main product keyword.
-  Used when the requested product cannot be found.
+  - Used when the requested product cannot be found.
-  Helps provide alternative products to the user.
+  - Helps provide alternative products to the user.
-AI Question Analysis
+- AI Question Analysis

-  Uses Ollama to identify:
+  - Uses Ollama to identify:
-  The product the user is looking for.
+  - The product the user is looking for.
-  The main product keyword.
+  - The main product keyword.
-  The information requested by the user.
+  - The information requested by the user.
-AI-Powered Answer Generation
+- AI-Powered Answer Generation

-  Uses product data as context for generating responses.
+  - Uses product data as context for generating responses.
-  Answers are generated based only on the available product information.
+  - Answers are generated based only on the available product information.
-  Responses are configured to be in English.
+  - Responses are configured to be in English.
-  Product names are preserved from the original dataset.
+  - Product names are preserved from the original dataset.
-Product Availability Checking
+- Product Availability Checking

-  Determines whether a requested product exists in the dataset.
+  - Determines whether a requested product exists in the dataset.
-  Provides similar products when the requested product is unavailable.
+  - Provides similar products when the requested product is unavailable.
-REST API
+- REST API

-  Provides a /chat endpoint for frontend chatbot communication.
+  - Provides a /chat endpoint for frontend chatbot communication.
-  Accepts JSON requests and returns JSON responses.
+  - Accepts JSON requests and returns JSON responses.
-CORS Support
+- CORS Support

-  Configured to allow requests from the frontend application.
+  - Configured to allow requests from the frontend application.

 ## Tech Stack
-Backend
+- Backend
-Python
+  - Python
-FastAPI — REST API framework
+  - FastAPI — REST API framework
-Pydantic — Request data validation
+  - Pydantic — Request data validation
-Pandas — CSV data processing and searching
+  - Pandas — CSV data processing and searching
-Ollama — Local LLM integration

-AI Model
+- AI Model
 The chatbot currently uses:
 ```bash
 llama3.2:3b
 ```
 The model is accessed through the Ollama Python library.

-Data Storage
+- Data Storage
 The product dataset is stored as:
 ```bash
 data/barang.csv